UltimateSoftware/surge/modules/multilanguage-scala-sdk-sample/README.md

 How to run
 -----------

 1. Install and start minikube.
-Note: you'll Docker too.
+Note: you'll need Docker too.
     ```
     minikube start --driver=virtualbox --memory=10240 # this can also work without virtualbox
     ```